 Common chimpanzees-Uganda also known as the robust belong to the social, great apes species.
 They are man’s closest living relative possessing 98.6% DNA.
 Common chimpanzees are the most intelligent primates who can construct a sleeping nest on a daily basis using tree branches and leaves.
 These chimpanzees make hunting tools to enable them to get food.
 Due to their high level of intelligence, chimpanzees can learn symbols and understand human language.

 These common Chimpanzees-Uganda communicate to each other using non verbal communication through vocalization, hand gestures and facial expressions.

-Social structure of Common chimpanzees-Uganda
+The social structure of Common chimpanzees-Uganda

 Common chimpanzees-Uganda are omnivores; who feed on fruits, vegetable, insects, honey and also supplement their diet with meat from other young primates.

-Book your chimpanzee tracking safari with Twende Expeditions for the amazing experience with man’s closest relative in their natural habitat.
+Book your chimpanzee tracking safari with Twende Expeditions for the fantastic experience with man’s closest relative in their natural habitat.
 In Kibale national park which is the best place to see chimpanzees in Uganda; you can opt to either go for Chimpanzee tracking which is a one hour experience with chimps after finding them; or habituation experience where the tracker spends the all day following the chimpanzees.
-Other places where you can track common chimpanzees in Uganda are; Budongo forest in Murchison falls, Kyambura gorge in Queen Elizabeth as well as Semuliki national park.
-Ngamba island in Lake Victoria is another place where one can see and participate in feeding the chimpanzees.
+Other places where you can track common chimpanzees in Uganda are; Budongo forest in Murchison falls, Kyambura Gorge in Queen Elizabeth as well as Semuliki national park.
+Ngamba Island in Lake Victoria is another place where one can see and participate in feeding the chimpanzees.